reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Here is a list of the major points for a quick reference:

 1. Message Queueing is an asynchronous style of communication between two or more processes.

 2. Messages and queues are the basic components of a message queuing system.

 3. Amazon Simple Queue Service (SQS) is a fully managed message queuing service using which we can send, store, and receive messages to enable asynchronous communication between decoupled systems.

 4. SQS provides two types of queues: Standard Queue and First-in-First-out FIFO Queue.

 5. Standard queues are more performant but do not preserve message ordering.

 6. FIFO queues preserve the order of the messages that are sent with the same message group identifier and also do not allow duplicate messages.

-7. We used AWS CDK to build an infrastructure stack containing SQS standard queue, FIFO queue, SNS topic, and a lambda function that will get triggered by messages in the queue.
-Other than CDK we can use CloudFormation directly or use AWS SDK for a supported language to build queues and topics.
+7. We used AWS Java SDK to build queues, topics, and subscriptions and also for sending and receiving messages from the queue.
+Other than AWS SDK we can use Infrastructure as Code services of AWS like CloudFormation or AWS Cloud Development Kit (CDK) for a supported language to build queues and topics.

 8. We define a Dead-letter queue (DLQ) to receive messages which have failed processing due to any erroneous condition in the producer or consumer program.

+9. We also defined a lambda function that will get triggered by messages in the queue.

-9. SQS queue can be defined as a subscriber to an SNS topic.
+10. We also defined a SQS queue as a subscription endpoint to an SNS topic.